astashov/liftosaur/src/docs/content/docs.md

 - `weights[n]` or `w[n]` - weight of an N set.
 N starts from 1.
 - `reps[n]` or `r[n]` - number of reps for an N set.
 - `completedReps[n]` or `cr[n]` - number of completed reps for an N set.
+- `RPE[n]` - if exercise enabled RPE - the RPE expression that's required for an N set.
+- `completedRPE[n]` - if exercise enabled RPE, and the set is marked as Log RPE - RPE that user entered for an N set.
 - `day` - current day number, starting from 1.
 - `numberOfSets` or `ns` - how many sets were in the exercise.